What Is A Pillow Princess or Pillow Queen?

 For those seeking someone submissive, or who enjoy watching their partners be pleasured, a pillow princess may be a perfect fit.
-A pillow princess may also pair well with those who identify as a “stone”, someone who prefers to give during sexual pleasure rather than to receive, or a “touch-me-not” (TMN), someone who prefers not to be stimulated, or touched, during a sexual encounter.
-Like pillow princesses, people who identitfy as stone or TMN can be equally stigmatized on the opposite side of the so-called “giving” spectrum in sexual experiences, all the while fighting to be proud of their identities, and understood as sought-after partners.
+A pillow princess may also pair well with those who identify as a “stone”, or a “stone top,” someone who prefers to give during sexual pleasure rather than to receive, or a “touch-me-not” (TMN), someone who prefers not to be stimulated, or touched, during a sexual encounter.
+It is sometimes said that a “stone top” is the opposite in some ways to a pillow princess.
+Like pillow princesses, people who identify as stone or TMN can be equally stigmatized on the opposite side of the so-called “giving” spectrum in sexual experiences, all the while fighting to be proud of their identities, and understood as sought-after partners.
 As with pillow princesses, it’s important to create space and understanding for what different people enjoy in their sexual lives without judgement or stigmatization, and if you, your friend or partner(s) identifies as a stone, or TMN, we’re here to celebrate that as a unique and valid identity.

 We should all learn to respect the pillow princess identity the way that many in the queer, BDSM and kink community have.
 If this label describes you: get out there, and own it!

 Do some of these sound familiar?
 Curious to know if pillow princess is a term you might want to claim as your own?
 Here are some signs you may identify as a pillow princess:

 - You may receive more than you give and prefer it that way.

 - Your favorite positions may be the ones where you’re laying down—think missionary or spooning.

 - You may prefer to use sex toys when you masturbate rather than your hands.

 How to not be a pillow princess: the opposite of pillow princess